heartandhandstraining/heartandhandstraining.github.io/_posts/Bible-Teach.md

 ---
 layout: post
-title: What Does the Bible Really Teach?
+title: What Can the Bible Teach Us?
 category: GOD
 ---